 - written confirmation of membership in a Band by a Band Council or Tribal Council which has enacted its own membership code

 - a declaration by the applicant attesting to Indigenous ancestry, supplemented by letters supporting the declaration from an official of a recognized Indigenous organization

 - a certified copy of official documentation attesting to membership in a Native American tribe

-Priority seats for Indigenous applicants are only held until eight weeks prior to the beginning of the program.
-Usually, this is the end of June.
-After that, all unused seats are returned to the regular applicant pool.
+Priority seats for Indigenous applicants are held until eight weeks prior to the beginning of the program.
+All unused seats are returned to the regular applicant pool.